openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Remember that Python 2 will reach end of life on 1/1/2020.
 For the impact on *your* project, see <a href="https://t.co/giiS9CNn8V">https://t.co/giiS9CNn8V</a></p>&mdash; Guido van Rossum (@gvanrossum) <a href="https://twitter.com/gvanrossum/status/1133496146700058626?ref_src=twsrc%5Etfw">May 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-You will not find a Python 2 template in the [pydatascience-template][pydata-template] repo because we are coming very quickly to the [end-of-life for Python 2][py2-eol].
+I decided not to create a Python 2 template in the [pydatascience-template][pydata-template] repo because we are coming very quickly to the [end-of-life for Python 2][py2-eol].
 If you are still using Python 2, the templates could be forked and modified, but please be careful.
 Most packages will start deprecating Python 2 support soon.

 ## Wrapping up